stakater/finops-docs/content/getting-started/installation.md

 controllerManager:
   manager:
     env:
-      # Set to "true" for MTO-bundled mode; leave unset or "false" for BYO-OpenCost mode
-      mtoEnabled: "false"
       # Name and namespace of the OpenCost Deployment the operator restarts on pricing changes
       opencostDeploymentName: finops-operator-opencost
       opencostDeploymentNamespace: finops-operator-system